Black Swan: Profile and Information

 With a longer and straighter bill, cobs (males) are slightly larger than pens (females).
 Cygnets (immature birds) with pale-edged feathers are greyish-brown.

-A musical and far-reaching bugle-like sound, called either on the water or in flight, is spoken by the black swan as well as a number of softer crooning notes.
-It may also whistle, especially when it is disturbed during breeding and nesting.
+A musical and far-reaching bugle-like sound called either on the water or in flight, is spoken by the black swan and several softer crooning notes.
+It may also whistle, especially when disturbed during breeding and nesting.

 When swimming, black swans keep their necks arched or upright and sometimes wear their feathers or wings raised in an intimidating display.

-The black swan is different from any other Australian bird, but in a bad light and at long range it can be mistaken with a magpie goose in flight.
-Although, the black swan can be differentiated by its slower wing beat and a considerably longer neck.
+The black swan is different from any other Australian bird, but in a bad light and long-range, it can be mistaken for a magpie goose in flight.
+However, the black swan can be differentiated by its slower wing beat and considerably longer neck.

 Distribution

-Black swans are popular in the wetlands of southwestern and eastern Australia and the adjacent coastal islands.
+Black swans are popular in southwestern and eastern Australia’s wetlands and adjacent coastal islands.

-It also prefers permanent wetlands, including ornamental lakes, but can also be found in flooded pastures and tidal mudflats, and sometimes in open seas near islands or shores.
+It also prefers permanent wetlands, including ornamental lakes, but can also be found in flooded pastures, tidal mudflats, and sometimes in open seas near islands or shores.

-The black swan was once believed to be sedentary, but it is now understood to be extremely nomadic.
-There is no fixed migration pattern, but rather an opportunistic response to either rainfall or drought.
+The black swan was once considered sedentary, but it is now considered extremely nomadic.
+There is no fixed migration pattern but rather an opportunistic response to either rainfall or drought.

-In high rainfall years, emigration from the south-west and south-east to the interior occurs, with a reverse migration to these heartlands in drier years.
+In high rainfall, emigration from the southwest and south-east to the interior occurs, with a reverse migration to these heartlands in drier years.

 When rain occurs in the arid central regions, black swans may migrate to these areas to nest and raise their young.